industria-elearning/moodle-local_coursedynamicrules/README.md

 ## Prerequisites

-1. Have Moodle version 4.1.14 or higher.
+1. Have Moodle version 4.5.

 2. Have Moodle cron configured and running correctly.